frankkimrobotics/grasp_underactuated/README.md

 2. Complementarity-Free-Dexterous-Manipulation

 This is the manipulation module, which pulls up a mujoco screen and runs one (or more) trials with a given object and end effector.
 The goal in each trial is to reorient said object from an initial position to a given position.
 Check the README inside the overall folder for more help on running examples.
+Currently everything in this folder has to be run in terminal.

 to run an example manipulation sim, go the object folder inside the following path (Complementarity-Free-Dexterous-Manipulation/examples/mpc/singlefinger) and run one of the example/test files.
 These mostly save to the data folder, but check.
 To change the setup for each object, change the params.py file.
 To add a new object copy-paste one of the existing object folders, alter it, and add a new xml file to the envs folder (making sure to use it in params).
 To try the multi-finger examples go to the other folders in mpc.